Rustam Durmonov

 Rustam Durmonov (Rustam Do'rmonov or Рустам Дўрмонов; born 28 January 1969) is an Uzbek footballer.

 Career

 Durmonov played in Surkhon Termez in Soviet Second League from 1985 to 1989.
 He joined Neftyannik Fergana in 1990.
 In 1992–1994, he became three times Uzbekistan champion with Neftchi Farg'ona.

 The most time of career Durmonov played for Neftchi, scoring 116 goals for the club in Uzbek League matches.
 Totally he scored 133 goals in league matches for different clubs.

 International

 He made his debut in the national team on 17 June 1992 in friendly match against Tajikistan.
 He played 14 matches and scored 2 goals.

+Personal life

+Two of his brothers, Abdusamad and Ravshan, were also footballers, with Abdusamad playing for the Uzbekistan national team between 1992 and 1994.